Thank you to Daniel Goodman of SwapChain.io for helping to review this article and for providing insights into the derivatives industry.

 There are a variety of other DeFi startups in the derivatives space that have recently announced their plans to use Chainlink oracles to access off-chain resources.
 These include Wanchain for financial transactions, Market Protocol for derivatives, bZx for margin trading, Olympus Labs for futures contracts, and Katallassos for building a standard framework for finance.
 Crypto exchange Synthetix, crypto payment solutions Mobilim and STK, and blockchain remittance solution ETHA all plan to leverage Chainlink oracles as well.
-Any DeFi project can leverage the recently announced 8 Reference Data Oracle Networks developed by Chainlink.
-These reference data sets provide developers with access to high-quality pricing data on-chain from popular assets and have been redundantly verified by the most decentralized and secure oracle networks.
+Any DeFi project can leverage the 30+ Chainlink Price Reference Data Contracts live on the Ethereum mainnet.
+These reference data sets provide developers with access to high-quality pricing data on-chain from popular trading pairs and have been redundantly verified by the most decentralized and secure oracle networks.

 Chainlink has also introduced Mixicles, a novel approach for bringing privacy to DeFi instruments on public blockchains.
 To enable privacy functionality, Mixicles split the smart contract into two separate parts, on-chain and off-chain, which are both directed by oracles.
 Incorporating Mixicles and/or Town Crier (Chainlink’s TEE based oracle), DeFi products can be built on public blockchains with the same privacy features awarded to them on private blockchains.
 This opens up the door for enterprise adoption of public DeFi products, given that they can now comply with data security laws.